brooklynrail/brooklynrail-platform/content/people/diannely-antigua.md

 first_name: Diannely
 last_name: Antigua
-short_bio: Dominican American poet and educator **Diannely Antigua** was born and raised in Massachusetts.Her debut collection *Ugly Music* (YesYes Books 2019) was the winner of the Pamet River Prize and a 2020 Whiting Award.
+short_bio: Dominican American poet and educator **Diannely Antigua** was born and raised in Massachusetts.
+Her debut collection *Ugly Music* (YesYes Books 2019) was the winner of the Pamet River Prize and a 2020 Whiting Award.
 She is the recipient of fellowships from CantoMundo, Community of Writers, and the Fine Arts Work Center Summer Program.
 Her work has been nominated for the